-Maintaining your motorhome not only encourages you to take pride in your holiday home on wheels but safeguards your investment and – perhaps most important of all – ensures that it remains safe on the roads and free of health hazards when you are spending your days and nights living in it.
+Maintaining your motorhome encourages you to take pride in your holiday home on wheels, of course, but also safeguards what is likely to have been a significant investment.
+Most important of all, perhaps, maintaining your motorhome also makes sure that it remains safe on the roads and free of health hazards when you are spending your days and nights living in it.

 Given the critical importance of motorhome maintenance, therefore, here are some of the most frequently asked questions about it that we receive here at Derby Motorhomes.

 Do I have a legal responsibility for maintaining my motorhome?